 Once you’re fingerprinted, it gets even easier for third parties to gather more information about you from your behavior online.
-Simply speaking, every website you visit, every product you view, TV shows you stream, news you read and basically every other move you make on the Internet leaves a trace, this way building up your detailed profile around your interests.
+Simply speaking, every website you visit, every product you view, TV shows you stream, news you read and basically every other move you make on the internet leaves a trace, building up a detailed profile around your interests.

 Are there any good uses for browser-fingerprinting?

 Uses of browser fingerprinting range from constructive to destructive.
 Initially, the browser fingerprinting technique was developed for banks and supposed to serve as an online fraud prevention measure by detecting suspicious behavior of individuals.
 Nowadays, fingerprinting is available for set-up on most websites, but device fingerprinting also threatens the privacy of every user across the internet.

 Advertising companies and online merchants are the biggest players in this game.
 Detailed consumer profiling is extremely valuable for precise targeting and the delivery of customized ads, which bring high profits.
 That is, marketers and advertisers have the power to use your personal data to earn money.

 Even more threatening, if accessed by hackers, your digital “fingerprint” may expose your sensitive data, which, in the worst case scenario, may result in identity theft or hijacked accounts.

 Unfortunately, you can’t make your online “fingerprint” disappear completely, but there are certain measures that can at least conceal it a bit.
 As the new cross-browser technique makes it nearly impossible to avoid fingerprinting, the following 5 techniques are helpful steps to make it harder for web browsers to track you: